Started on July 5 2017, last modified October 14 2017

 Beginning here is a list of Hotels that have existed or are currently existing in Deniliquin, this list will be updated over time.

-Records have been patchy with the life and death of Hotels falling through the Historical gaps.
+Records have been patchy with the life and death of Hotels falling through the Historical gaps, there may be some errors are reports were prone to be inaccurate with names and even places.

 The aim at this present time is to get as much pre 1950 history as possible and then slowly move forward towards the 21st century.